Equine Colic

 • Differentiate from normal postoperative edema.
 Edema is cool, nonpainful and migrates forward.
 The lowest part is usually at the sternum.
 Too much edema can put stress on the incision line.
 Walking or belly wraps may help.

-• Treat by opening the incision to allow drainage.
+• Treatment: Open the incision to allow drainage by removing a suture or part of the suture line.
 Antibiotics are not usually needed if drainage is obtained.

 • Incisional dehiscence